yasirbhutta/yasirbhutta.github.io/computer-basics/docs/storage-devices.md

 - Increase the lifespan of your computer.
 - Reduce noise pollution.

-USB flash drive
+##### USB flash drive

-USB flash drives are typically removable and rewritable, much smaller than a floppy disk, and most weigh less than an ounce (30 g).
+- USB flash drives are small and portable, and they can be used to store a variety of data, including documents, photos, and music.
-Storage capacities can range from 64 MB to 256 GB with steady improvements in size and price per capacity.
+- Storage capacities can range from 8 GB to 2 TB with steady improvements in size and price per capacity.

+##### SD cards

+SD cards are a type of flash memory card that is used in digital cameras and other devices.

 Virtual Memory
 When your computer is running low on RAM and more is needed immediately, Windows uses hard drive space to simulate system RAM.
 This is known as virtual memory, and is often called the paging file.
 The default size of the virtual memory page file (named pagefile.sys) created during installation is 1.5 times the amount of RAM on your computer.

-#### Optical Disk
+#### Optical storage devices

+- Optical storage devices use `lasers` to store data.
+- Optical storage devices are relatively `inexpensive` and `portable`.

 Optical Disk uses laser technology to read and write data.

 **Categories:**

+- CDs
-- CD
+- DVDs
-- DVD
+- Blu-ray Discs (BDs)

 ##### Compact Discs (CD)

-- Standard CDs have a diameter of 120 mm and can hold up to 80 minutes of uncompressed audio (700 MB of data).
+- CDs are the oldest type of optical storage device and have a capacity of up to 700MB.

 **Types:**
 `CD-ROM:` Compact disk with read only memory
 `CD-W:` Compact disk for write once and read many times(WORM).
 It then becomes a read only disk.